audreyt/lith-ddblock/README.txt

 jQuery-update module.

 Note: Drupal 6.3 already has the jQuery 1.2.6., but still we prefer to install
-      jQuery update module for future versions of jQuery.
+      jQuery update module for future versions of jQuery. (soon 1.3.x)

 See INSTALL.txt